 - On all three campuses, students can enjoy on-campus housing, student clubs and organizations, athletics and a vibrant campus life.

 - Students can design a university experience that works for them with dedicated support services on each campus.

-7. OPPORTUNITY – Expanding high-quality experiential options while also reducing the total cost of degree attainment.
+6. Opportunity – Expanding high-quality experiential options while also reducing the total cost of attendance.

-- A financially-responsible degree creates a faster route to independence.
+- A financially-responsible degree creates a faster route to career launch and upward mobility.

 - Benefit from all the opportunities of a larger university – with the same personalized, small-campus experience traditionally offered at Lock Haven and Mansfield.